 Online safety in schools and colleges

-PERCY HEDLEY SCHOOL will continue to provide a safe environment, including online.
+NORTHERN COUNTIES SCHOOL will continue to provide a safe environment, including online.
 This includes the use of an online filtering system.

 Where students are using computers in school, appropriate supervision will be in place.